papakpmartin/raphael-loader/README.md

 As part of my learning curve getting into [RequireJS](http://requirejs.org), I was encountering problems loading up [Raphael](http://raphaeljs.com)...
 I was getting "eve is not defined" at best, nothing at worst.

-It turns out that since eve, a dependency of Rapheal, can conditionally work in a module environment, the `eve` object gets stashed away to a location other than where Raphael expects (it looks for `eve` in global space).
+It turns out that since eve, a dependency of Raphael, can conditionally work in a module environment, the `eve` object gets stashed away to a location other than where Raphael expects (it looks for `eve` in global space).

 My goal here is not to modularize Raphael (I'd rather use 3rd party code as-is), but just to be able to easily use Raphael when I'm using RequireJS.
 So basically, `Raphael` remains a global.